 Throughout the training program, we place emphasis on providing residents with a high volume of supervised operating and decision-making experiences.
 This approach ensures optimal development of skills, allowing the resident to assume substantial clinical independence in the final year.

 About the program

-Our residents participate in training at Dartmouth-Hitchcock Medical Center (DHMC) in Lebanon, NH, the Veterans Affairs Medical Center in White River Junction, VT, and Massachusetts Eye and Ear in Boston and Waltham, MA.
+Our residents participate in training at Dartmouth Hitchcock Medical Center in Lebanon, New Hampshire; the Veterans Affairs Medical Center in White River Junction, Vermont; and Massachusetts Eye and Ear Infirmary in Boston and Waltham, Massachusetts.
 Ours is a small program within a busy academic medical center that hosts residents and fellows in over 50 other specialties; incoming trainees will be joining a large community of peers training throughout the medical center.
 There is well-established institutional infrastructure for resident support.

-The DHMC faculty consists of 11 fellowship-trained ophthalmologists, 2 optometrists, and 2 orthoptists.
-All major clinical subspecialties are represented including vitreoretinal, glaucoma, cornea, uveitis, oculoplastics, pediatric ophthalmology and strabismus, neuro-ophthalmology.
-There is no private practice at Dartmouth-Hitchcock; all physicians are clinic employed.
-DHMC has no ophthalmology fellows competing for cases.
+The Dartmouth Hitchcock Medical Center faculty consists of 12 fellowship-trained ophthalmologists, an optometrist, and 2 orthoptists.
+All major clinical subspecialties are represented including vitreoretinal, glaucoma, cornea, uveitis, oculoplastics, pediatric ophthalmology and strabismus, and neuro-ophthalmology.
+There is no private practice at Dartmouth Hitchcock Medical Center; all physicians are clinic-employed.
+Dartmouth Hitchcock Medical Center has no ophthalmology fellows competing for cases.

 For an overview of benefits available to residents, please visit the Residents and Fellows Benefits page.

-The Residents and Fellows Policy and Procedure Manual outlines all basic institutional regulations governing residency and fellowship positions within Dartmouth-Hitchcock and is considered part of the Residents and Fellows Agreement of Appointment.
+The Residents and Fellows Policy and Procedure Manual outlines all basic institutional regulations governing residency and fellowship positions within Dartmouth Hitchcock Medical Center and is considered part of the Residents and Fellows Agreement of Appointment.